Accessibility Statement for Young children's play and creativity (E110)

 There is a balance of online and printed study materials.
 Online materials are composed of audio and video clips of 1–5 minutes long (all with transcripts/subtitles); and interactive activities, including multiple‑choice self-assessed quizzes, interactive media and diagrams to interpret.
 Online materials also include links to external resources, online forums and online tutorial rooms.
 Printed materials are provided for the three blocks of study and PDF alternatives are also available.

-This module provides learning events: face-to-face tutorials.
-Each face-to-face learning event offers an online (or other) alternative.
+This module includes learning events which are offered through online tutorials.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.
+These will also be recorded and can be accessed at your convenience.

 Working with others